cmskit/adm-package-manager/doc/en/script_parser.md

 Packing Javascript is driven by some directives

+* "exclude": if you collect a bunch of files via wildcard searching you can exclude some of the files here
 * "compress": compress the Javascript by removing whitespaces an linefeeds.
 You have to make sure that the script is "compressable" (e.g. statements and lines are termiated with a semicolon)
 * "translate": all "underscore function calls" like "_('show_entry')" are replaced by a lacalized label found in the language-array in "TEMPLATE_FOLDER/locales/LANGUAGESHORTCUT.php"
-"no_commenthead": if you want to supress the transfer of the first comment (usually containing licence informations) set this to true
+* "no_commenthead": if you want to supress the transfer of the first comment (usually containing licence informations) set this to true
+* "replace": probably the function is fine, but you want to manipulate something (like an container-ID defined in this function).
+Replace it like this {"NEEDLE": "REPLACEMENT", "NEEDLE2": "REPLACEMENT2", ...}

 Here is an example of pack_js.json: